Shopping

 The first residents of Woodstream had to travel into neighboring towns for most of their shopping as Evesham was still mainly rural.
 The main commercial area in Evesham then was Main Street in Marlton, which was a typical small town center.
 Some residents had bread, eggs and milk home delivered.

-Also in 1965, a five store shopping center was built at the Marlton Circle with an Acme Market, shown below.
-Most of this center was burned in an arson fire in 1977 started by the owners of the Mr. Living Room furniture store which replaced Acme in 1975.
+Also in 1965, a five store shopping center was built at the Marlton Circle with an Acme Market, shown above, which opened in January, 1966 Most of this center was burned in an arson fire in 1977 started by the owners of the Mr. Living Room furniture store which replaced Acme in 1975.
 The remaining portion was razed in the 1980's and replaced by the Marlton Green center.

-In 1971, the Strawbridge & Clothier department store chain opened its first Clover Discount Department store and Supermarket in Cherry Hill on Rt.
+In 1971, the Strawbridge & Clothier department store chain opened its first Clover Discount Department store and supermarket in Cherry Hill on Rt.
 70 near Conestoga Drive.
 This store was popular among Woodstream residents as it was within walking distance.
-The supermarket was replaced by an Acme Market and later Sears hardware (now Planet Fitness).
-The Clover store closed in 1996 and is currently occupied by Oskar Huber Furniture.
+The supermarket was replaced by an Acme Market in June 1973, which was later later Sears hardware and now Planet Fitness.
+The Clover store closed in 1996, and was divided into four smaller spaces.

-A 157,000 square foot Two Guys Discount Department Store and Supermarket, along with several smaller stores, was built on Rt.
-70 at the Marlton Circle in 1973 providing additional shopping convenience to Woodstream.
+In 1973, a 157,000 square foot Two Guys Discount Department Store and Supermarket, along with several smaller stores, was built on Rt.
+70 at the Marlton Circle providing additional shopping convenience to Woodstream.
+Closed on March 15, 1980 when Vornado, Two Guys parent company, liquidated its retail stores.
 Today this building houses Kohl's Department Store and Shop Rite market.

 Newspaper article about Marlton Two Guys opening

 In Woodstream's early years there were a few local places to eat out.
-Residents could choose from Olga's Diner which still remains at the Marlton Circle, Phil's Good Food and Bart's (later Mary's), both on Route 73 North of the circle.
+Residents could choose from Olga's Diner, which remained at the Marlton Circle until October, 2008; Phil's Good Food and Bart's (later Mary's), both on Route 73 North of the circle.
 For more formal dining there was the Colonial Inn on Rt.
 73 South of the Circle.

 For homemade ice cream there was Savich's Dairy Bar, on the Savich Farm which was on East Main Street.